Chinese Cambodians: Hokkien

 The Hokkien sub-group were believed to be the earliest Chinese sub-group to settle in Cambodia.
 Most of the Hokkiens trace their ancestry back to Quanzhou and Xiamen prefectures in southern Fujian province.

 The Hokkiens settle mainly in Phnom Penh and Battambang, and many Khmer families in Battambang claimed to have some distant Hokkien Chinese ancestry.
 The Hokkien community is involved the import-export shipping trade and in banking.
 They also comprised a large percentage of the country's richest Chinese.

 Hakka

 About 65% of the Hakka trace their roots back to Meizhou and Heyuan prefectures in Guangdong province.

 About 70% of the Hakkas are found in Phnom Penh where they are dominant professions in the field of Traditional Chinese Medicine, and shoemaking.
 The Hakkas are also found in Takeo province, Stung Treng and Rattanakiri who consist of vegetable farmers and rubber plantation workers.
 Hakka communities in the provinces migrated to Cambodia through Tonkin and Cochinchina in the 18th and 19th centuries.
-In Phnom Penh, the newly-arrived Hakka were typically folk dentists, sellers of traditional Chinese medicines, and shoemakers.
+In Phnom Penh, the newly arrived Hakka were typically folk dentists, sellers of traditional Chinese medicines, and shoemakers.

 Language

+As a vast majority of ethnic Chinese emigrated from Cambodia following the Khmer Rouge, the community has assimilated greatly into Cambodian society and many now speak Khmer as their main language.
+As the largest group of Chinese Cambodians, Teochew is the most commonly native spoken Chinese variety.
+While spoken natively only by a minority of Chinese Cambodians today, Cantonese nevertheless continues to serve as the common community language among Chinese Cambodians, especially in business and due to the popularity of media from Hong Kong.

-Many Chinese Cambodian families have their children learn to speak Chinese to reaffirm their Chinese identity as Standard Chinese has been increasingly the primary language of business for Overseas Chinese business communities.
-One main factor is due to the rise of China's global economic prominence and many Chinese Cambodian business families see Mandarin as a beneficial asset to partake economic links to conduct business between Cambodia and Mainland China.
+Many Chinese Cambodian families have their children learn to speak Chinese languages to reaffirm their Chinese identity.
+Chinese-language schools in Cambodia are typically conducted in either Cantonese or Standard Mandarin, with some teaching both variants.
+This is due to Chinese being viewed as increasingly the primary language of business for Overseas Chinese business communities.
+One main factor is due to the rise of China's global economic prominence and many Chinese Cambodian business families see Mandarin as a beneficial asset to partake economic links to conduct business between Cambodia and mainland China.